Sukankrishnan/MyJavascriptLearning/Learnings/mocha.md

-Mocha is a javascript test framework that runs on Node.js.
+Mocha is a JavaScript test framework that runs on Node.js.
 It is simple, flexible, and fun.

 Two pre-bundle function calls
   - describe() --> group into a test suite